ZeissIQS/zeiss-inspect-addon-api/doc/howtos/python_api_introduction/python_api_introduction.md

 ---
 myst:
    html_meta:
-      "description": "Introduction to the Python API for extending ZEISS INSPECT 2023 with Add-ons" "keywords": "Metrology, ZEISS INSPECT, Python API, GOM API, Scripting, Add-ons, How-tos"
+      "description": "Introduction to the Python API for extending ZEISS INSPECT 2023 with Apps" "keywords": "Metrology, ZEISS INSPECT, Python API, GOM API, Scripting, Add-ons, Apps, How-tos"
 ---

 # ZEISS INSPECT Python API Introduction

 Welcome to the ZEISS INSPECT Python API introduction.
-This is your starting point into Add-on development for ZEISS INSPECT.
-Here you find out what you can do with Add-ons, how they work and how you create them.
+This is your starting point into App development for ZEISS INSPECT.
+Here you find out what you can do with Apps, how they work and how you create them.

 See [Introduction to Python Scripting](https://techguide.gom.com/en/zeiss-inspect-2023/article/introduction_to_python_scripting.html) if you are new to Python or the ZEISS INSPECT Python interface.